09/10/2019 Personal Growth

 A small caveat: If you’re a practicing fortune-teller in real life, enjoy your craft!
 However, if you’re pretending to be one, know that you cannot think your way into predicting the future.
 You have now, the present moment.
 You have memories, too, and they can help inform your thoughts, beliefs, and actions, but life is occurring at this moment.

-It’s not productive to spend countless hours worrying about what may happen in the future.
+It’s not productive to focus your attention on what may happen in the future.
 It will be here fast enough and you can count on knowing, at that time, what it will bring to your life.
 This is an obvious, but not easy “how to stop thinking about something” step.
 You can map out the future within reason—plan an upcoming vacation with family, save money for retirement, etc. But the reality is, even with all the planning, you will never truly know how something is going to be until it actually is.

 Borrow Someone Else’s Mind